Your project is unique? Let’s talk about it!

 Import & export dynamics

 In 2022, ASEAN’s total exports reached $1.98 trillion, with the US, China, Japan, and the EU being the largest markets.
-Electronics and machinery are the leading export categories, driven by Vietnam, Malaysia, and Thailand.
+Moreover, electronics and machinery are the leading export categories, driven by Vietnam, Malaysia, and Thailand.
 ASEAN’s imports, valued at $1.78 trillion, primarily come from China, South Korea, and Japan, with components for electronics manufacturing being the largest import category.

 ASEAN countries also benefit from several free trade agreements (FTAs) that enhance their global trade position.
 Agreements such as the Regional Comprehensive Economic Partnership (RCEP) and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) have reduced tariffs and expanded market access, particularly for manufacturing industries like electronics, textiles, and automotive.